dcaulton/thermal/README.md

 # thermal
-This is an application to let a Raspberry Pi cameras capture thermal and regular visual information.
+This is an application to let a Raspberry Pi use a pair of cameras to capture and post process thermal and regular visual camera information into new, blended images.

 A range of options are available to transform and merge these images into new pictures.
-Most of that logic is within the merging and analysis packages.

 #Summary